eccenca/cmem-plugin-pyshacl/README.md

 ### Maximum evaluation depth

-The maximum number of SHACL shapes "deep" that the validator can go before reaching an "endpoint" constraint.
+The maximum number of SHACL shapes "deep" that the validator can go before reaching an "endpoint" constraint (1-999).
 Default value: 15

 ## Parameter Input